 However, there are significant differences between the three methods when it comes to the stability of an extracted trend-cycle component.
 In the sample period other than its end years, the Henderson moving average produces the most stable component.
-Because the other two methods revise their trend-cycle components using the whole time series data, there is a possibility of continuous revisions in theory.
+Because the other two methods revise their trend-cycle components using the whole time-series data, there is a possibility of continuous revisions in theory.
 In fact, in the case of CPI, the Band-Pass filter produces frequent revisions although DECOMP produces few.
 In this respect, the Band-Pass filter is inferior to DECOMP.

-Around the end of a sample period, for all the methods, an extracted trend-cycle component becomes unreliable, especially when time series variations are large.
-In particular, the Henderson moving average tends to extract a wrong component in both the direction and the level because it depends on the accuracy of forecasts by an ARIMA model.
-In this situation, DECOMP and the Band-Pass filter tend to extract a component which has at least a correct direction.
-Although it is difficult to draw a clear conclusion from the above results, it seems possible to reduce research.
+Around the end of a sample period, for all the methods, an extracted trend-cycle component becomes unreliable, especially when time-series variations are large.
+In particular, the Henderson moving average tends to extract an incorrect component in both the direction and the level because it depends on the accuracy of forecasts by an ARIMA model.
+In this situation, DECOMP and the Band-Pass filter tend to extract a component that has at least a correct direction.
+Although it is difficult to draw a clear conclusion from the above results, it seems possible to reduce the risk of making a directional error in the trend-cycle component by employing several methods at the same time.